Breathing retraining can make a big difference in managing and preventing Anxiety Panic Attacks Insomnia, and the associated symptoms.

 What is the breathing connection?

-Chronic overbreathing contributes to a hyper-arousal state of your ‘sympathetic’ nervous system (fight or flight), with too much of the stress hormones, adrenaline and cortisol being produced.
+Chronic overbreathing contributes to a hyper-arousal state of your ‘sympathetic’ nervous system (fight or flight).
+Overbreathing excites your brain and makes muscles tense, with too much of the stress hormones, adrenaline and cortisol being produced.
 Chronic overbreathing is like having your foot on the accelerator all the time.
 You are ‘primed’ and trigger happy.
+None of this is conducive to calm, dealing well with stress, or sleep.

 With a further increase in breathing when you are in a physically or emotionally stressful situation, your muscles tense up, your adrenal glands pump out even more adrenaline and you may tip into the distressing physical and mental symptoms of a panic attack.

-Correcting your baseline breathing pattern and learning to control your breathing when under stress, can make a big difference in both managing and preventing anxiety, panic and the associated symptoms.
+With breathing retraining you are correcting your baseline breathing pattern and learning to control your breathing when under stress.
+It can make a big difference in both managing and preventing anxiety, panic attacks, insomnia, and the associated symptoms.

-Normal breathing and controlled breathing is very calming.
-It’s a natural sedative.
+Normal breathing and controlled breathing are very calming.
+They are a natural sedative.
 Breathing retraining shows you how to access the parasympathetic– rest and digest – state of your autonomic nervous system.
-It’s a wonderful tool to have to get off to sleep, and to stay calm, relaxed and in control in stressful situations.
+It’s a wonderful tool to have to calm your mind, calm your nervous system, stay relaxed and in control in stressful situations, calm your body and get off to sleep.

 Take the Faulty Breathing Quiz